We care about your data.

 That means we’ll use your contact details to get in touch with you about an enquiry or send you an email if you’ve signed up for our newsletter.
 We’ll never go rogue and order you a burrito to be delivered to your place (unless you expressly want us to).

 There are times when we might share your information with our local or international service providers to make sure we can communicate with you the way you’ve asked us to.
-For example, this might happen if we send you our latest edition of Super8 using our email campaign platform, or when we work with a contractor that wants to get more information about the brief you’ve sent us.
+For example, this might happen if we send you our latest newsletter using our email campaign platform, or when we work with a contractor that wants to get more information about the brief you’ve sent us.

 How we store it.
 How we hold your personal information.